matsengrp/gctree/README.md

     - `dnapars/`: directory of parsimony tree output from PHYLIP's dnapars
     - `gctree.inference.*.svg`: rendered tree images for each of the parsimony trees
     - `gctree.inference.abundance_rank.pdf`: histogram of genotype abundances
-    - `gctree.inference.likelihood_rank.pdf`: rank plot of GCtree likelihoods for the parsimony trees
+    - `gctree.inference.likelihood_rank.pdf`: rank plot of gctree likelihoods for the parsimony trees
     - `gctree.inference.log`: log file containing parameter fits, numerical likelihood results, and any other program messages
     - `gctree.inference.parsimony_forest.p`: a python pickle file containing the parsimony trees as `CollapsedTree` objects